What Is Market Capitalization?

 What Is a Large-Cap Stock?

-Large-cap is short for large market capitalization.
-The phrase refers to a company that has a relatively large total market value in the universe of publicly traded companies.
-At a high-level, this universe consists of small-cap, mid-cap and large-cap companies.
-From a monetary perspective, the distinction is generally broken down as follows:
+The phrase “large-cap stock” refers to the stock of a company that has a relatively large total market value in the universe of publicly traded companies.
+At a high level, this universe consists of small-cap, mid-cap, and large-cap companies.

 - Small-cap stocks have a market capitalization of $2 billion or less.
 Based on market capitalization, they are estimated to comprise about 10% of the total U.S. stock market.